adeweaver/docs/src/oss/python/integrations/llms/titan_takeoff.md

 `TitanML` helps businesses build and deploy better, smaller, cheaper, and faster NLP models through our training, compression, and inference optimization platform.

 Our inference server, [Titan Takeoff](https://docs.titanml.co/docs/intro) enables deployment of LLMs locally on your hardware in a single command.
 Most generative model architectures are supported, such as Falcon, Llama 2, GPT2, T5 and many more.
-If you experience trouble with a specific model, please let us know at <hello@titanml.co>.
+If you experience trouble with a specific model, please let us know at [hello@titanml.co](mailto:hello@titanml.co).

 ## Example usage